alexbruf/airtable-mcp/README.md

 pipx install ./path/to/cloned/airtable-mcp
 ```

-This command installs the package and makes the `airtable-mcp-server` command available in your PATH.
+This command installs the package and makes the `airtable-mcp` command available in your PATH.

 ## Configuration